vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 | Layout | Description |
 | - | - |
 `FT01` | Text and an image.
 The user can only mark this step as done.
 No other input is possible.
 `ENTRY01` | Text and an image *plus* a text field.
-This lets the user enter whatever text input they want.
+The text field lets the user enter whatever text input they want.
 `CHOICE01` | Text and an image *plus* a three-option multiple choice form.
-This lets the user select one of three pre-determined options.
+The form lets the user select one of three pre-determined options.

 #### Variables
 The columns `Var01` to `Var05` are variable columns that specify the data for each step.
 Here's an explanation of how they work.